 Keeping your site up-to-date sounds like SEO advice: “Dynamic content makes your website rank better”.
 But please keep in mind that a healthy technical install really protects your website from hacks.
 Personally, I stay away from plugins without updates in the last two years.
 There is a reason WordPress.org tells you that.
 Hackers target vulnerabilities in older versions of WordPress.
 The version of your WordPress install is in your WordPress readme.html file (so remove that), and sometimes even right in your source code.

 The bottom line is to keep both plugins and WordPress up-to-date at all times.
 Note that this advice goes for activated and deactivated plugins, as these are just as vulnerable.
 Make sure to update all of your software (after cleaning up your website) after a hack.
 This way you’ll have all the latest security updates and makes you less vulnerable.
-Nevertheless, we find lots of sites running old versions of WordPress and plugins during our website reviews.
+Nevertheless, we regularly find sites running old versions of WordPress and plugins.

 4. Restore a backup after the hack